Chaos and integrability in SL(2,R)-geometry: Geodesics on the modular 3-fold and knots

-Alternatively, one can argue that the natural map $\mathcal M^3 \to \mathcal M^2$ is the Seifert fibration with two singular fibres over orbifold points of order 2 and 3, which implies that the missing fibre over infinity is a $(2,3)$-torus knot.
+Alternatively, one can argue that the natural map $\mathcal M^3 \to \mathcal M^2$ is the Seifert fibration with two singular fibers over orbifold points of order 2 and 3, which implies that the missing fiber over infinity is a $(2,3)$-torus knot.
 More interesting relations can be found in a nice article \cite{Mostovoy} by Mostovoy.

-Note that there is a deep theorem by Gordon and Luecke \cite{GL} saying that any knot in the 3-sphere is determined up to isomorphism by the homeomorphism-type of its complement (it is not true though for the links).
+Note that there is a deep theorem by Gordon and Luecke \cite{GL} saying that any knot in the 3-sphere is determined up to isomorphism by the homeomorphism-type of its complement (it is not true though for links).